Weatherfield: Local shops and businesses

-D&S Alahan Corner Shop
+D&S Alahan's Corner Shop

 D&S Alahan's Corner Shop is situated at 15 Coronation Street and is on the junction to Viaduct Street.
 It was owned by Dev Alahan (Jimmi Harkishin) and Sunita Alahan (Shobna Gulati), until the death of Sunita in The Rovers Return fire in 2013; now it is solely owned by Dev.
 D&S Alahan's was hit by a tram in December 2010, while Sunita, Molly Dobbs (Vicky Binns) and her baby Jack were inside.
 Jack and Sunita were subsequently saved but Molly died.
 The shop was closed for the beginning of 2011 but re-opened in late February.
 Until December 2010, the corner shop was the only business that had stood since the very first episode.
 Another notable storyline for D&S Alahan's involved Maya Sharma (Sasha Behar) setting fire to the shop in 2004, leading to an explosion while Dev and Sunita were in the flat above.